roughdrafts-xyz/Linki/README.md

 # Subscribing to Wikis

+> TODO This needs to account for the new Filter concept.

 There are likely wikis that you'd like to copy from consistently.
 This might be a copy of your wiki deployed to a server, or a wiki that covers a topic very related to your own.
 You can use `sigili subscribe <url>` to do this.

 If you subscribe to the same url multiple times, it'll unsubscribe from the wiki and then subscribe again.
 This is a good way to change settings on a subscription.